-Bengal post-poll violence: Calcutta HC directs police to file cases on NHRC recommendations
+Bengal post-poll violence: Court issues contempt notice to Kolkata DCP for not protecting NHRC team

-The court also ordered authorities to conduct a second autopsy of BJP worker Avijit Sarkar, who was allegedly killed by TMC members.
+The Calcutta High Court also ordered authorities to conduct a second autopsy on BJP worker Avijit Sarkar, who was allegedly killed by TMC members.

-The Calcutta High Court on Friday directed the West Bengal Police to register cases based on the recommendations of the National Human Rights Commission in connection with the violence that took place in the state in May, after the Assembly elections, Live Law reported.
+The Calcutta High Court on Friday issued a contempt notice to Deputy Commissioner of Police (South Kolkata) Rashid Munir Khan, asking why proceedings should not be initiated against him for failing to protect the National Human Rights Commission team investigating the post-poll violence in West Bengal, Live Law reported.

-A five-judge bench headed by Acting Chief Justice Rajesh Bindal directed the West Bengal government to provide proper medical treatment to those injured in the incidents.
-The court also ordered authorities to conduct a second autopsy of Bharatiya Janata Party worker Avijit Sarkar, who was allegedly killed by the Trinamool Congress members during the clashes.

 Atif Rasheed, vice-chairperson of the National Commission for Minorities and a member of the NHRC panel, had alleged that some people chased and attacked him when he visited Jadavpur on June 29 to inquire into the violence, according to The Hindu.